ctews/ctews.github.io/index.md

 The main focus of my work at Jimdo is the construction of the [iOS app](http://de.jimdo.com/jimdo-app/).
 We've worked really hard on it and it was received well by both new and existing users (4,5 star average rating) and was featured in over 40 countries as well as nominated in the category ["Best Of 2013"](http://de.jimdo.com/2013/12/17/app-store-das-beste-aus-2013-jimdo-ist-dabei/) by Apple.|

 <a markdown="0" href="https://itunes.apple.com/de/app/jimdo/id588950703?mt=8" class="btn" target="_blank">Jimdo iOS App</a>

+[^1]: You can find my Jimdo site in the top navigation bar.
+It's a short demo how you can build an "about me" page in under 15 minutes.

 ## Sports Life